plantgenomicslab/BCH709/_episodes/github_server.md

 - BioConda: https://bioconda.github.io/
 ```

+## Github
+Github is for co-coding server that we could merge our codes together.

 This markdown is fully formatted for Jekyll and GitHub Pages, including all the appropriate syntax and sections you provided.